Vienna and the Danube

 The uniquely Viennese institution of Heurigen is two things: a young wine, and a place to drink it.
 Long ago, when the Habsburg emperors let Vienna's vintners sell their own new wine tax-free, several hundred families opened these charming wine-garden eateries clustered around the edge of town — and a tradition was born.

 Today, there are more than 1,700 acres of vineyards within Vienna's city limits, and countless Heuriger taverns.
-For a Heuriger evening ride a tram into this wine-garden district, wander around, and choose the place with the best ambience.
+For a Heuriger evening ride a tram into this wine-garden district, wander around, and choose the place with the best ambience [in this case: Mayer am Pfarrplatz].

 Many locals claim that it takes several years of practice to distinguish between the young Heuriger wine and vinegar.